What Are the 12 Days of Christmas, and What Do They Mean?

 - Snopes: “The Twelve Days of Christmas”

-- Good Housekeeping: “Everything You Need to Know About the Meaning of the ’12 Days of Christmas'”
+- Good Housekeeping: “The True Meaning Behind the ’12 Days of Christmas’ Song Lyrics, Explained”